EcoCitizenZ

 1What This Kit Builds

 A model-agnostic agent using the Model Context Protocol with ECZ-ID trust anchors.
-This kit produces an agent that connects to any MCP-compatible model while maintaining verified identity chains, enabling trusted multi-model orchestration with resolver-verifiable provenance.
+This kit produces an agent that connects to any MCP-compatible model while maintaining resolver-verifiable identity chains, enabling trusted multi-model orchestration with resolver-verifiable provenance.

 2Who It Is For